Next: Setting Stack Size from gnatlink, Previous: Running gnatlink, Up: Linking Using gnatlink

 switches are also taken into account.
 Thus,

---GCC="foo -x -y" --GCC="bar -z -t"
+--GCC="foo -x -y" --GCC="bar -z -t" is equivalent to

---GCC="bar -x -y -z -t"
+--GCC="bar -x -y -z -t".